noteed/humming/README.md

 Instead of a `--database-url` option, it is possible to use the `HUMMING_CONNECTION_STRING` environment variable.

+## Tests

+Tests can be run withing GHCi with the `runTests` function.

 ## Limitations

 - Uses `procpid` from `pg_stat_activity` which was renamed `pid` in PostgreSQL